AdamBanham/ExogenousData/readme.md

 ### Performing Exogenous Aware Discovery

 At this stage, we only have an interface for performing decision mining using the overlapping decision miner by Felix Mannhardt[1].
 This interface is currently hard coded to use this miner with specific settings.
 In the coming developments, a more robust interface will be developed to allow users to select different decision miners and their settings.
-By using xlog and a Petri net with data (DPN), the plugin, "Exogenous Aware Discovery", can be used to perform decision mining and then produce EESA visualisations.
+By using an xlog and a Petri net with data (DPN), the plugin, "Exogenous Aware Discovery", can be used to perform decision mining and then produce EESA visualisations.

 ![Exogenous Aware Discovery - Plugin](docs/screens/Exogenous_Aware_Discovery_Plugin.png)